likhonsheikh54/LocalAgentOS/README.md

     return response.data.choices[0].text;
   } catch (error) {
     console.error("Error communicating with Model Runner:", error.message);
-    return null;
+    return undefined; // Using undefined for optional values as per coding standards }
 }
-}
 ```

-The agent currently sends a predefined prompt to the LLM and logs the response, as per the clarified functionality.
+The agent currently sends predefined prompts to the LLM and logs the responses, as per the clarified functionality.

 ## Development